Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: Theoretical support

-We now present a bootstrapping theorem under the locally stationary assumption.
-A random process $Z_j$, $j\in\mathbb{Z}$, is said to satisfy the {\em uniformly positive definite in covariance} (UPDC) condition if, for sufficiently large $n$, the smallest eigenvalue of the covariance matrix of $(Z_1,\ldots,Z_n)$ is bounded below by a positive constant $\kappa > 0$.
-Furthermore, if $\max_k |\mathrm{cov}(Z_k, Z_{k+r})| \leq r^{-\tau}$ for all $r\in\mathbb{N}$ and some $\tau \geq 0$, we refer to $\tau$ as the {\em covariance decay speed}.
-We also refer to \cite{ding2023autoregressive} for a more detailed description of covariance locally stationary time series, the UPDC and the short memory conditions, as well as some associated examples.
-The proof is postponed to Section \ref{subsection proof of bootstrapping for sst}.
+we present a bootstrapping theorem under the locally stationary assumption.
+A process $Z_j$, $j\in\mathbb{Z}$ satisfies the {\em uniformly positive definite in covariance} (UPDC) condition if, for sufficiently large $n$, the smallest eigenvalue of the covariance matrix of $(Z_1,\ldots,Z_n)$ is bounded below by a constant $\kappa > 0$.
+Furthermore, if $\max_k |\mathrm{cov}(Z_k, Z_{k+r})| \leq r^{-\tau}$ for all $r\in\mathbb{N}$ and some $\tau \geq 0$, we call $\tau$ the {\em covariance decay speed}.
+Further background on covariance locally stationary processes, UPDC, and short-memory conditions can be found in \cite{ding2023autoregressive}.
+The proof is deferred to Section~\ref{subsection proof of bootstrapping for sst}.